 - Infant infections that cause inflammation in or around the brain

-- Traumatic head injury to an infant from a motor vehicle accident or fall
+- Traumatic head injury to an infant, such as from a motor vehicle accident, fall or physical abuse

 - Lack of oxygen to the brain related to difficult labor or delivery, although birth-related asphyxia is much less commonly a cause than historically thought